MaxIceFlame/MaxIceFlame.github.io/docs/template.en.md

 *****
 ## Introduction
-It's a DLFM template early based on dogdie233's V7.2 template which is added multiple functions and is widely used through the circle.
-It has been completely remade in version 4.0.
+It's a DLFM template early based on dogdie233's V7.2 template which is added multiple functions and is widely used through DLFM circle.
+It has been completely refactored in version 4.0.
 The code logic is optimized and more new functions are added.

 ## Request